artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 deploy ([example][example-force-deploy-pr]).

-While it's great that our deploys are easy to understand, ensuring that a deploy of a service is safe _requires communicating with all teams involved to ensure their work is "safe to deploy"_.
+While it's great that our deploys are easy to understand, ensuring that a deploy of a service is safe _requires communicating with the teams that contributed code to ensure that their work is "safe to deploy"_.

 "Safe to deploy" might mean different things depending on the nature of the work.